CraziiAce/alt-bot-thing/README.md

 ```
 ### Installing & running non-python dependencies

+---

 Both Lavalink and MongoDB need to be installed and ran.

-I usually run lavalink in a tmux session, and MongoDB using systemd.
+To install MongoDB, I used [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04) from DigitalOcean.

+For Lavalink, download the latest .jar file from [here](https://github.com/Frederikam/Lavalink/releases/latest), and use FTP to put it on your server (if it is remote).

 You also need to set up the lavalink application.yml (see [this example](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example)), and change the dict in [`cogs/music.py`](https://github.com/CraziiAce/Elevate/blob/main/cogs/music.py#L357) (starting at line 357) to the credentials in the lavalink application.yml.
 If your Mongo database is external and/or has a password, that needs to be specified in every `MongoClient()` call.

+I usually run lavalink in a tmux session, and MongoDB using systemd.

 ### Running the bot

+---

 ```
 tmux